aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - In our server file, change the GET `/` route function.
 We will use this route to:

-  1. read the puppies from our `data.json` file (don't forget to parse the data into a JavaScript object)
+  1. read the puppies from our `data.json` file using `fs.readFile` (don't forget to parse the data into a JavaScript object)
   2. render the puppies; a `home` view has been created for you so all have to do is connect your data and your view together

 ## Getting our routes on

-You should now have the puppies rendering on the `/` page, if you click on picture however, the link it takes you to is broken (probably because we haven't written it yet).
+You should now have the puppies rendering on the `/` page, if you click on picture however, the link it takes you to is broken (because we haven't written it yet).
 Let's fix that now.

 **User Story 2:** *As a user, I want to click on a puppy and see their name, breed, and who their owner is*